oresmius/qru_kotlin/README.md

     Logger: Log QSOs with automatic frequency, mode, and time capture.

-    Export: Export logs in Cabrillo or ADIF (coming soon).
+    Export: Export logs in Cabrillo or ADIF.

 ----------------------